ntavelis/mercure-php/README.md

 }
 ```

-That's it, we published a private message that is meant only for the user `ntavelis` and is related to the topic `http://localhost/books/155`.
+That's it, we published a private message that is meant only for the user `ntavelis` as the topic specified `http://localhost/author/ntavelis/books/155`.
 Perhaps he is the author of the book in our app and we would like to send a client notification to update his private dashboard.

 Tip: Instead of manually building the classes, you can achieve the same result by using the [fluent API](docs/Builders.md).
 ### Provide the endpoint that will generate the token for the client (Step 2)

-To consume the messages in our javascript, we need to provide a valid token when we subscribe to the hub to prove that we are the user `ntavelis` this private notification is meant for.
+To consume the messages in our javascript, we need to provide a valid token when we subscribe to the hub to prove that we are authorized to receive private notifications.
 To do this we can make an ajax request to a php endpoint to receive the token.
 This package will generate the token for us, we only need to provide an endpoint that the client can call to receive the token.

 This is the php code, that generates the token for the client (the subscriber):